-2 SABRI, "Home," SABRI, 2023, https://sabrinl.com.
+2 SABRI, "Home," 2023, https://sabrinl.com.

-lessons as well as successes, momentum as well as set-backs.
+Labrador.
+SABRI has been met with hard lessons as well as successes, momentum as well as set-backs.
 But, despite the challenges, SABRI's story is one of successful community economic development.
 Some of its key accomplishments include: rebuilding the local fish plant, developing a state-of-the-art cold storage facility, constructing the regional Iceberg Trail, establishing the local cruise ship industry, providing grants for healthcare, youth recreation and student scholarships, and building a senior's housing development.

-Highlighted via the five pillars of the PLACE Framework-Promote community leaders, Link divergent perspectives, Amplify local capacities & assets, Convey compelling stories, and Engage both/and thinking-the SABRI story serves to spark hope and inspiration for other rural leaders seeking to re-think how traditional industry can support and sustain jobs, lifestyle, and a rich quality of life in their communities.
+Highlighted via the five pillars of the PLACE Framework-promote community leaders, link divergent perspectives, amplify local capacities & assets, convey compelling stories, and engage both/and thinking-the SABRI story serves to spark hope and inspiration for other rural leaders seeking to re-think how traditional industry can support and sustain jobs, the economy, and a rich quality of life in their communities.